 The process to be followed for marketing authorisation holders in terms of submitting a request for this temporary exemption has been discussed with the EC, EMA, CMDh and CMDv.

 The agreements which have been made have been published by the EMA (for centrally authorised products), CMDh and CMDv (for nationally authorised products including MRP/DCP products).

-Requests for the above-mentioned temporary exemption must be submitted as quickly as possible and, in any event, no later than 29 March 2019.
+Requests for the above-mentioned temporary exemption must be submitted as quickly as possible and, in any event, no later than the Brexit date.
 The Medicines Evaluation Board (MEB) has asked marketing authorisation holders to do so using the template published by the CMDh and CMDv.

 Requests can be sent to:

 If you have any questions as a result of this notification, please contact the MEB or the Veterinary Medicinal Products Unit via the email address referred to above.